We actively mitigate for power

 For example, sometimes we might be caring, at other times judgemental, and at other times carelessly reactive.
 Some of those parts are parts of us that we’re happy to bring, and some of those parts are parts that we’re struggling with, or perhaps not even aware they existed until they revealed themselves.
 With this knowledge, we approach each other from a place of compassion, and encourage each other to increase our own self-awareness

-we openly challenge ourselves to the toxic system
+We openly challenge ourselves to the toxic system

 Leaving our comfort zones to take action for change.